Skip to main content

 Connection

-Replace {job_id} with the job ID returned from POST /batch/upload.
+Replace {job_id} with the job ID returned from the upload endpoint.

 When to Connect

-Connect to the WebSocket immediately after uploading a batch file:
+Connect to the WebSocket immediately after uploading a file:

 3. Listen for progress messages